SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 ##### Persistent udev Rules

 Typically $\sysusb$ is an application VM (called _AppVM_ in Qubes).
 Since the root filesystem for AppVMs is discarded on shutdown and reset to the corresponding _TemplateVM_ root filesystem, the new rules saved under `/etc/udev/rules.d/` would not persist across reboots.
-Therefore, the `50-auto-attach.rules` file should be saved in the AppVM persistent storage (within `/rw`), and must be loaded into udev during boot.
+Therefore, the `50-auto-attach.rules` file should be saved in the AppVM's persistent storage (within `/rw`), and must be loaded into udev during boot.
 For instance, I have saved it at `/rw/config/50-auto-attach.rules` and have the following in my `/rw/config/rc.local` init script:

 ```bash
 cp /rw/config/*.rules /etc/udev/rules.d/
 udevadm control --reload-rules && udevadm trigger
 ```
+{: .command-line data-user="user" data-host="sys-usb" }

 Furthermore, for [persistent DispVM $\sysusb$ configuration][persistence], the changes above must be made in the DispVM template, and not $\sysusb$ directly.